PluralLabs/Auto-Delegate-Future-Activities-On-Holidays/README.md

 1. Log in to Aras.
 2. Navigate to User Itemtype in TOC Pane
-3. Select User > Go to Action > Set Auto Rerouting >
+3. Select User > Go to Action > Delegate Future Workflow Tasks >
 4. You will get the Global Config Form.
 Set Delegation Status as **ON** and select the user to whom you want to assign the workflow activities when the current logged in user is going for a leave in **Auto Assign to the**
 5. Then view logged in User Item and check the Set Delegation Status as **ON** and **auto assign to** will be the new user.
-6. On a Workflow Map Activity if the assigned users Re-Routing status is On then the user of current activity gets delegated to newly auto assigned user.
+6. On a Workflow Map Activity if the assigned users delegation status is On then the user of current activity gets delegated to newly auto assigned user.
-7. In the case of group Identity, if the group identity contains the user whose routing is ON, there is a variable named **em_groupIdentity_variable** if the value of the variable is set as **True** then the new group identity is created with the Delegated User else if the value is set as **False** above functionality will not work for this case.
+7. In the case of group Identity, if the group identity contains the user whose delegation is ON, there is a variable named **em_groupIdentity_variable** if the value of the variable is set as **True** then the new group identity is created with the Delegated User else if the value is set as **False** above functionality will not work for this case.
 By Default, it is set as **True**.

 #### **Contributing**